The shockingly weird disappearance of Terrence Woods

 Possible panic attack or mental breakdown.
 But there are conflicting reports of who said this.
 Some reports said he had to be detained before his disappearance but later accounts said it was a debrief on the wildlife in the area not detained.
 Law enforcement said he wanted to get lost.

-In an interview, the sheriff said there are about 2 people per square mile and 8,500 square miles so it's only 16,000 people total.
-A very large open unpopulated area where you could go missing very easily.
+In an interview, the sheriff said there are about 2 people per square mile and 8,500 square miles, so there are only 16,000 people total.
+This is a very large, unpopulated area where you could easily go missing.

 What do family and friends think happened:

 The parents suspect foul play, especially as the production crew and sheriff’s office were very unhelpful.
-They think he was in an uncomfortable situation and he was trying to get away.
-Parents hinted at race playing a role.
-The father went on a radio station and this topic came up.
-The detective on the case responded via email explicitly denying race played any role in their investigation of Terrence.
-The detective further stated they were no longer going to communicate with Mr. Woods.
+They think he was in an uncomfortable situation and trying to get away.
+The parents hinted at race playing a role.
+The father went on a radio station, and this topic came up.
+The detective on the case responded via email, explicitly denying race played any role in their investigation of Terrence.
+The detective further stated they were no longer going to communicate with Mr Woods.

-Terrence Woods' older sister Sharnia Tisdale, says her brother is a bright man who is ambitious and has a kind and loving heart and that the activity Idaho County Police described is completely out of the ordinary.
+Terrence Woods' older sister, Sharnia Tisdale, says her brother is a bright man who is ambitious and kind and loving.
+She says the activity Idaho County Police described is completely out of the ordinary.

 "I talked to him before he went out there and he seemed fine.
 He was going to go out and do a job with the film crew and he was going to come home, nothing abnormal and he wasn't acting different.
 We talk all the time."